-9739 9:00a.m.-10:50a.m.
-T EC 1227 409 Achorn J C Explore the development of the American novel, the writers and their lives and times.
+9734 9:00a.m.-10:50a.m.
+T EC 1227 409 Achorn J C

 ENGL E27 Poetry and Fiction

 This course helps older adults explore a wide variety of poetry; in particular, poetry as adventure, confirmation, and renewal.
 Older adults also employ selected poems as a means to examine their life experiences and discuss these experiences with their peers.
 This course is designed to refresh older adults' enjoyment and increase their appreciation of poetry as a means of expression, and helps older adults explore poetry in relation to other types of literature, in particular in its use of language and imagery.